deep-research/victorslibrary-gridsome/content/song/the-weirdness-of-the-night.md

 ### Recordings

-1. <g-link to="/recording/how-enlightened-are-you">How Enlightened Are You?</g-link>
+1. <g-link to="/recording/the-weirdness-of-the-night">The Weirdness of the Night</g-link>

 ### Lyrics